fal-works/banker/README.md

 ### Other

-Some other small features like `Array` extensions or `ObjectPool` classes.
+Some other small features like `ObjectPool` classes.

 ### Overall